Daniel-KM/Omeka-S-module-DataTypeRdf/README.md

 not recommended to use too many data types by property.
 One to four types are enough in most of the cases.

+### xml

+For xml, according to specification, there should be an element that wraps the content.
+It there is no such element, you should add it, for example a `<div></div>`.
+Any tag can be used.

+Furthermore, it is included as it in the html.
+So the css of the site should be updated to display it.

 TODO
 ----